 This moment is called a transit, and transits are the most opportune times to observe the Great Red Spot.
 The storm is visible for an hour before and after the transit time, giving you plenty of time to observe (weather permitting).

-We’ve provided the storm’s transit times for July 2020 (an opposition month) to show how regularly the GRS is visible.
+We’ve provided the storm’s transit times for a day either side of opposition on 02 November 2023 (an opposition month) to show how regularly the GRS is visible.

-You can see that there are many opportunities to observe it during the hours of darkness, at least 25 by our count, and that is a typical pattern.
+You can see that there are many opportunities to observe it during the hours of darkness, which is a typical pattern.

 You can find the complete list of transits for when you plan to observe using Sky & Telescope’s applet.